SamanthaGitHub/C-Sharp-Code-Summary/README.md

 # C# Live Project Code Summary
 ## Introduction
-During my time studying at The Tech Academy, I was fortunate to complete a two week long Live Project.
-Much of the purpose of this project was to closely replciate a real-world working environment.

-Using a Code First Entity Framework, I worked with my team members to develop a full scale MVC Web Application in C#.
+During my internship at Prosper IT Consulting, I worked with team members to develop a full scale MVC Web Application in C# using code first .NET Entity Framework.
 Our team used Azure DevOps and Agile methodology to plan and organize our project stories.
-I became much more familiar with the features of Visual Studio, as well as how to add appropriate functionality in a legacy codebase.
+I became very familiar with the features of Visual Studio, as well as how to appropriately add functionality to a legacy codebase.

-Featured below are some of my front end and back end code snippets that showcase the developmental process and functionality of this web application.
-My subset of tasks focused on rental capabilities for a theater company, creating a database of objects for rentable items (rooms and equipment).
+Featured below are some of my front and back end code snippets that showcase the develop process and functionality of this web application.
+My subset of tasks focused on rental capabilities for the theater company Vertigo, creating a database of rentable items (rooms and equipment) with CRUD functionality.

 ## MVC
 ### Model
-In order to easily create the CRUD functions I needed, I started by building a model that I could then build the functionality and database from (Code First).
+In order to easily create CRUD functions, I started by building a model that I could then build the functionality and database from (Code First).
 Entity Framework made this task relatively straightforward.
-I had a parent class that two other classes inherited from.
+I had a parent class that two other subclasses inherited from.

 ```
 public class Rental